MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_ocsp_basic_response_entry.md

 ### -field rgExtension

 An array of pointers to  <a href="https://msdn.microsoft.com/787a4df0-c0e3-46b9-a7e6-eb3bee3ed717">CERT_EXTENSION</a> structures, each of which contains additional information about the response.

-#### - pRevokedInfo

-A pointer to an <a href="https://msdn.microsoft.com/4475cf2a-bf25-427d-8e53-5e5b96dd676a">OCSP_BASIC_REVOKED_INFO</a> structure that specifies the reason the target certificate was revoked.

 ## -see-also